college-readiness-preds/capstone_readiness/README.md

 ## Steps to Reproduce
 1. Clone this repo
-2. Use the function from acquire.py to scrape the data from the TEA website !THIS TAKES A LONG TIME!
+2. Use the function from acquire.py to scrape the data from the TEA website
+    * May take a few hours to web scrape.
 3. Use the functions from prepare.py to prepare the data for exploration
 4. Run the explore and modeling notebook
 5. Run final report notebook